Kequc/nano-records/README.md

     var db = new NanoRecords(nano, dbName, views);

-A new instance of NanoRecords takes your running instance of nano, a chosen database name, and optional set of views.
+A new instance of NanoRecords takes your running nano, a chosen database name, and optional set of views.
 This command will do nothing on its own just construct an instance, no database is created, no views are saved, anything like that.

     db.doc.create(data, cb[err, doc]);